Honda Unveils Smart Home US for Zero Carbon Living and Mobility

 Several countries have made pledges to become carbon neutral, including Costa Rica, Iceland, Maldives, New Zealand, Norway, Tuvalu, Vatican City and Bhutan.
 But while these pledges are important—and provide excellent examples for other countries—they are small potatoes in the larger scheme of global warming.
 The main emitters are China, which contributes 26.43% of global emissions, followed by the , at 17.33%.
 The third biggest emitter, India, is not even close, at 6.41%.

 But looking at total emissions doesn’t tell the whole story; the per capita numbers are more revealing.
 And since a big part of lowering emissions is about changing individual behavior, it is important to consider the per capita contribution to the global total.
 China may be the biggest total emitter, but it also has a fifth of the world’s population, compared to only about 4.5 percent of the world’s population in the .
-Approximately 44 percent of greenhouse gas emissions in the United States come from energy used to power homes and light duty vehicles (cars and light trucks).
+Approximately 44 percent of greenhouse gas emissions in the United States come from used to power homes and light duty vehicles (cars and light trucks).
 Cars and light trucks account for 60 percent of U.S. transportation emissions, producing almost one-fifth of the nation’s total global warming pollution.
-A typical American household emits 48 tons of carbon dioxide every year, the majority of which comes from motor vehicle fuel and energy to power a home.
+A typical American household emits 48 tons of carbon dioxide every year, the majority of which comes from motor vehicle fuel and to power a home.

 Sure, in terms of annual per capita carbon dioxide emissions, the U.S. ranks 12th, but behind much smaller countries whose individual residents emit more (like the oil-rich, luxury car and SVU-loving fiefdoms of the Persian Gulf: Qatar, Kuwait, Brunei, United Arab Emirates and Bahrain).
 Among the big industrialized nations, the U.S. is by far the main emitter.
 (China ranks 56th on the per capita list).
 Conclusion: Americans are the world’s biggest polluters.
 Arguably, it is more essential to address zero carbon living and mobility in the United States than anywhere else.

-As The Guardian‘s editor Adam Vaughn points out, “Examining CO2 per capita around the world also shows us the gulf between the developed world’s responsibility for climate change and that of the developing world.”
+As The Guardian‘s environment editor Adam Vaughn points out, “Examining CO2 per capita around the world also shows us the gulf between the developed world’s responsibility for climate change and that of the developing world.”
 Looking at both the total and per capita numbers, it is clear that Americans have a big responsibility to clean up the dirty fuel act.

 Intelligent, Earth-Friendly Design in a Living Laboratory